AnshanaM/COMP2042_CW_hcyam4/README.md

 When going to the next level, or when a game needs to be retried, or when the player wishes to go back to menu,even if the buttons had been set to an action in the start method, the buttons never called the assigned methods.I had to set the functions of the buttons at every state game where the buttons were to be visible for them to work otherwise the buttons never function.
 Initially, some labels that are displayed are frozen on screen.
 This is usually a problem that occurs at the beginning of the game when you first start playing it.
 This lagging is mainly due to the animation and sound effects applied to the game.
 When loading from the file, there was a ConcurrentModificationException because the blocks array was being altered while being iterated through it.
 This was solved by using a different array to load the blocks into and then loading it to the main blocks array.
-When the player beats the high score and goes to the next level, the gameplay stats don't show the new highscore, the heart or the level number.
-But it shows the score.
-When the program moves control to the start function it should clear all objects in the root and then add them again.
-I have tried to explicitly remove it from the

 ## Refactoring
 ### Exceptions: